xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ### Running the Code

 ```
-cd HandsOnLessons/amrex/AMReX_Advection_AmrCore
+cd HandsOnLessons/amrex/AMReX_Amr_Advection
 ```

 In this directory you'll see

 ```
-main2d.ex -- the executable -- this has been built with MPI
+main2d.gnu.MPI.ex -- the executable -- this has been built with MPI

-inputs_2d -- an inputs file
+inputs -- an inputs file
 ```

 To run in serial,

 ```
-./main2d.ex inputs_2d
+./main2d.gnu.MPI.ex inputs
 ```

 To run in parallel, for example on 4 ranks:

 ```
-mpirun -n 4 ./main2d.ex inputs_2d
+mpirun -n 4 ./main2d.gnu.MPI.ex inputs
 ```

-The following parameters can be set at run-time -- these are currently set in the inputs_2d file but you can also set them on the command line.
+The following parameters can be set at run-time -- these are currently set in the inputs file but you can also set them on the command line.

 ```